-- thrummaschine by de la Mancha (Windows)
+- thrummaschine by de la Mancha (Windows) // No longer available!

-So, for some unexplainable reason, my favorite bitcrusher seems to be CMT Bitcrusher.
-It’s not really better than all the other plugins the list, nor is it special in any way, but I somehow always reach for it first when I want a bitcrushed sound.
+So, for some unexplained reason, my favorite bitcrusher seems to be CMT Bitcrusher.
+It’s not really better than all the other plugins the list, nor is it special in any particular way, but I somehow always reach for it first when I want a bitcrushed sound.
 Most of the time it works perfectly.
 Note that an updated version of CMT Bitcrusher is available in this thread on KVF Forums (many thanks to chuck death for providing info on this and Float Crush!).

 If you want a more subtle effect, TimeMachine is a good choice.
 It was designed as an emulation of those famous vintage samplers like the E-mu SP-1200 and such.
 In fact, it works very well for this, try using it on drums and notice how it adds harmonics and makes the samples sound slightly more punchy.
 Of course, you can always push it harder and use it to bitcrush the hell out of things.

 Ok, but how about a multiband bitcrusher?
 If you like that idea, check out Multiband Bitcrusher I and thrummaschine, both of which are 3-band bitcrushers with some pretty neat extra features up the sleeve.